Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 <img width="1826" height="490" alt="2026-05-07-20:17:00" src="https://github.com/user-attachments/assets/ef6aceec-f331-4b3d-b831-3b42cea9874a" />

-I do have to give my attacker some more storage!
+I do have to give my attacker some room to grow!

 ## Resize Workflow
 1. Shut down the VM.